 Tip No. 5

-Ok so now the boat is all set, the toys you like are possible.
+Ok so now the boat is all set, the toys you like are possible perhaps.
 It’s time to figure out where to go and places to see.
 This is the fun part.
 There are literally dozens and dozens of itinerary combinations.
-So you need to determine where or what type of places interest you and your guests.
+So you need to determine where or what type of places interest you and your guests like.
 When it comes to Turkey, there are two sides.
 The Mediterranean and the Aegean.
-If peace and quiet is what you’re after, low traffic, and privacy; then the Aegean can be ideal such as the Gulf of Hisaronu and Gulf of Gokova.
-But no, you want to have lots of ruins to see, don’t mind the traffic (since everyone else is doing the same in the same waters), plus be at the closest harbor to the airport for transfers, then the Mediterranean side is ideal – that’s not to say that there aren’t any peaceful quiet spots in the Mediterranean side too.
+If peace and quiet is what you’re after, low traffic, and privacy; then the Aegean can be very ideal such as the Gulf of Hisaronu and Gulf of Gokova.
+But no, you want to have lots of ruins to see, don’t mind the traffic (since everyone else is doing the same in the same waters), plus be at the closest harbor to the airport for transfers, then the Mediterranean side is ideal – that’s not to say that there aren’t any quiet spots in the Mediterranean side too.
 Sure there is!
 The best way to plan out your itinerary in the beginning is with your agent.
-During your trip, speak to your captain as well – since they’ve traveled these waters hundreds of times.
-Captain enjoy discussing the route with guests to make sure they see the best possible places on their blue voyage travels.
+During your trip, speak to your captain as well – since they’ve traveled these waters hundreds and thousands of times.
+Captains enjoy discussing the route with guests to make sure they see the best possible places on their blue voyage travels.

 Tip No. 6